 Navigating my own family dynamics, and yes, making plenty of mistakes along the way, here’s the perspective when dealing with parents ie your in-laws:

-It’s not the point of “take whatever crap your in-laws dish out.”
-The point is: if your partner is solidly in your corner at home, choosing you every single day, then most of that family noise doesn’t deserve the power we give it.
+It’s not the point of “take whatever crap your in-laws dish out” neither it means to tolerate abuses.
+Navigating family dynamics is rarely easy, and external conflicts can cause genuine, deep pain.
+However, if a couple is solidly in each other’s corner at home, choosing one another every single day, they can face that external pressure as a united front.
+The goal is to tackle the outside problems together, ensuring that outside interference doesn’t have the power to tear the relationship apart from the inside.
 You’re a team working together against the problem, not a team against his/her parents.

-Only after genuine mutual efforts fail, a stronger boundaries be justified.
+Only after genuine mutual efforts fail, stronger boundaries are justified.
 But even after this point, giving the “choose me or them” ultimatum is rarely constructive.
-Relationships are nuanced and complex, they are much more effective when there is an environment where both partners are able to support each other when they say, “I have chosen us as a team, including the way we will support each other in dealing with family issues.”
+Relationships are nuanced and complex; they are much more effective when there is an environment where both partners are able to support each other when they say, “I have chosen us as a team, including the way we will support each other in dealing with family issues.”

 Lets work on the issues together instead of forcing a choice.
 That’s how you build something that lasts.